 Host your own budget-friendly events

-Socializing doesn’t have to mean going out, at least not all the time.
+Socialising doesn’t have to mean going out, at least not all the time.
 You can have family and friends around to your place.
-Being host doesn’t mean you have to do everything, you can delegate.
+Being the host doesn’t mean you have to do everything, you can also delegate.
+Make sure your guests are aware of the bring your own bottle policy too so they don’t expect you to foot the drinks bill.

 It does, however, mean that you get to set the rules and the budget, so, for example, if you want to host a wine and cheese, you can ask everyone to bring a bottle of wine up to a certain price and a kind of cheese up to a certain price and you’ll provide the crackers and fruit as well as the venue.

-You don’t even necessarily need to “host” an event, just to organize one, which suits you, the people you’re inviting and your budget.
+You don’t even necessarily need to “host” an event, just to organise one, which suits you, the people you’re inviting and your budget.

 This can be as easy as doing some research in your local media to find out what’s on.
 Most places will have some interesting activities you can do for free, or at very low cost, regardless of the time of year.
 Some of these may be available on a permanent basis and others may be temporary, for example, exhibitions.

-You can be “the one in the know” who gets people to go to them.
+You can be “the one in the know” who gets people to go to them and choose exactly how much things should cost.

 Simon Hardingham is the sales manager of Manchester estate agents; Indlu.
 Indlu offers a no sale, no fee estate agency service in the North West.